 - Build your resume credentials

-- Develop and learn new skills, particularly the soft skills employers look for in employees:
+- Developing soft skills employers look for in employees, including:

 - Communication and interpersonal skills

 You have the opportunity to plan a volunteering experience domestically, or internationally:

 There are a large number of organisations in Australia that provide volunteering experiences.
 Do your research and don’t limit yourself.
 Try to secure a volunteering opportunity that is related to your study area.
 For example, if you have writing skills as a Communications student, let them know so they place you in a volunteer position that will best utilise your skills, while providing you with the opportunity to hone your craft.

 Overseas volunteering programs